duncanaustin98/galfind/README.md

 3) If you have cloned locally on morgan, you can use ```git push -u origin {new_master_branch_name}``` to push to a new branch in the master galfind repository and ```git pull``` to pull files from the master galfind repository located at /nvme/scratch/work/austind/GALFIND.
 If you have cloned remotely, you will need to push and pull via GitHub.
 These are completed via pull requests which I still need to test and learn more about.
 These push commands will merge your (tested!) code with the master galfind code and MUST be merged with a galfind branch rather than main as to not overwrite the working pipeline.
 # PLEASE NOTE: If you intend to add any new features to galfind, please raise an issue on GitHub and inform me at duncan.austin@postgrad.manchester.ac.uk or via the EPOCHS slack channel

+To install your local version of galfind for testing, first make a new environment and then run ```pip install -e .``` from your clones GALFIND folder.